Characteristic cycles and the microlocal geometry of the Gauss map, I: Tensor categories of germs

-An algebraic group $T$ is said to be a {\em multiplicative group} if it embeds into $\bbG_m^r$ for some $r\in \bbN$.
-Then the group $X = \CartierDual{T}$ of algebraic characters is a finitely generated abelian group, and the weight space decomposition gives an equivalence of abelian tensor categories
+An algebraic group $T$ is said to be {\em of multiplicative type} if it embeds into $\bbG_m^r$ for some $r\in \bbN$.
+In this case the group $X = \CartierDual{T}$ of algebraic characters is a finitely generated abelian group, and the weight space decomposition gives an equivalence of abelian tensor categories

 where the right hand side denotes the category of finite dimensional $X$-graded complex vector spaces.
-The multiplicative group is recovered from its characters as the Cartier dual $T = \CartierDual{X}$, and this sets up an antiequivalence between the categories of multiplicative groups and of finitely generated abelian groups.
+The group of multiplicative type is recovered from its characters as the Cartier dual $T = \CartierDual{X}$, and this sets up an antiequivalence between the categories of groups of multiplicative type and finitely generated abelian groups.

-So multiplicative subgroups of a linear algebraic group $G$ correspond to fibre functors $\omega: \Rep(G) \longrightarrow \Vect_X(\bbC)$, where by a {\em fibre functor} we mean any faithful exact tensor functor.
+Homomorphisms from groups of multiplicative type to a linear algebraic group $G$ correspond to fiber functors $\omega: \Rep(G) \longrightarrow \Vect_X(\bbC)$, where by a {\em fiber functor} we mean any faithful exact tensor functor.
 In looking for such functors we do not require the abelian group $X$ to be finitely generated, but for the definition of $\omega$ it can be replaced by the subgroup

-of weights that occur in the considered representations, and this subgroup $X(\omega)$ is finitely generated: It is generated by the set $\{ x\in X \mid \omega(\delta)_x \neq 0 \}$ for any faithful representation $\delta \in \Rep(G)$ since any faithful representation generates $\Rep(G)$ as a rigid abelian tensor category~\cite[proof of prop.~2.20b]{DM}~\cite[prop.~3.1a]{DeligneHodgeCycles}.
-We denote by
+of occuring weights, and this subgroup is finitely generated: Indeed, by the Tannakian characterization of algebraic groups~\cite[prop.~2.20b]{DM} the rigid abelian tensor category $\Rep(G)$ admits a tensor generator, more precisely it is generated by any faithful representation $\delta\in \Rep(G)$; so $X(\omega)$ is generated by the finite set $\{ x\in X \mid \omega(\delta)_x \neq 0 \}$ of indices that occur in the grading of the given representation.
+In this setup we denote by

-the corresponding multiplicative subgroup.
-If for some linear algebraic group $N$ we have a diagram of tensor functors

-where $\Rep_X(N)$ denotes the abelian tensor category of algebraic representations of~$N$ whose underlying vector space is $X$-graded such that the action of $N$ permutes the graded pieces, then we get a homomorphism $ N \rightarrow N_G(T(\omega)) $ to the normalizer of the multiplicative subgroup constructed above.
+the subgroup of multiplicative type defined by the grading on the fiber functor; note that by construction it embeds in $G$.
+For any linear algebraic group $N$ let us denote by $\Rep_X(N)$ the abelian tensor category of algebraic representations of the group $N$ on $X$-graded vector spaces